laserpants/trombone/docs/middleware.rst

 RabbitMQ
 --------

 RabbitMQ is a a messaging system based on the Advanced Message Queuing Protocol -- an emerging standard for multi-purpose, asynchronous message passing.
-The AMQP middleware integrates Trombone with RabbitMQ and facilitates for consumer applications to receive notifications when server resources are modified.
+The AMQP middleware integrates Trombone with RabbitMQ and makes it possible for participating applications to receive notifications when server resources are modified.

 .. role:: raw-html(raw)
    :format: html